 7. Sports clubs

-Neighborhood sports clubs, like golf, football, and softball, may have additional room they’re willing to hire out to private events so as to generate additional income for their members.
+Neighbourhood sports clubs, like golf, football, and softball, may have an additional room they’re willing to hire out to private events so as to generate additional income for their members.

 8. Art galleries